Basic Tools to Get Started

 An Impact Driver

-Nearly every project you will have to pre-drill holes before drilling in your screw.
-This means using a drill bit to make a small hole first, then screwing in your screw, which helps prevent the wood from splitting.
+There will be plenty of times you will have to pre-drill holes before drilling in your screw.
+This means using a drill bit to make a small hole first so your wood doesn’t split, then screwing in your screw.
 It is a luxury, but I would recommend treating yo’self on this one: have both a drill and an impact driver.
 You’ll pre-drill holes with your drill then grab your impact driver to screw in the screw, instead of having to change out bits every single time.
-This is also fanstastic with your kreg jig: you’ll keep the kreg drill bit in your drill and the driver bit in your impact driver.
-We’re here to work smarter, not harder.

 Random Orbital Sander

 You can absolutely hand sand with a sanding block or just a regular piece of sandpaper.
-For most projects, it is best to start with a coarse grit and work your way up to the fine grit (note: the smaller the number, example 80 grit, the more coarse the sand paper will be where the higher the number, example 320 grit, the more fine it will be).
-Using a random orbital sander for this process will save you time and spare you hand cramps.
-Learning the art of sanding is also something that will help your projects go from beginner to pro (even if it’s just for your toddler judges).
-Next time you paint something, try to give it a light sanding after each coat and note the extreme difference in smoothness!
+But using a random orbital sander will save you time and spare you hand cramps.
+Learning the art of sanding is also something that will help your projects go from beginner to pro (even if it’s just for your toddler critics).
+Next time you paint something, try to give it a light hand sanding between coats and note the extreme difference in smoothness!

 Luxuries